fahreziadh/evaly/README.md

 ---

-Built with ❤️ using TanStack Start, Convex, and modern web technologies.
+Built with ❤️ for educators using TanStack Start and Convex.